 For Severity 4 defects, within 50 days

+The above targets and work off times shall apply to defects associated with UIT testing of the new R2 functionality in relation to both Single and Dual Band.

+Defects associated with User Regression Testing are subject to the UIT Exit Criteria described in the UIT Approach Document.

 Test Result Management & Reporting

 Test Result Management and Reporting is to be provided to DCC by the DCC Systems Integrator with input from SPs for PIT, SIT, UIT, DIT and TTO Test phases, as relevant, on a frequency to be detailed in the Test Phase Approach Documents.